mikejonestechno/bitburner-scripts/docs/_terminology.md

 In bitburner you purchase _servers_ from Alpha Enterprises, and the netscript functions refer to servers.

 hacknet: a global decentralized network of annonymous machines for distributed cyber attacks.
 In bitburner each machine is called a _node_.
-Note: the 'hack' refers to this being dedicated to running hacks but I think it could be better referred to 'darkbotnet' to emphasize its annonymous like the 'dark net' or 'tor net'.
+Note: the word 'hack' suggests that hacknnet is dedicated to running hacks but I think it could be better referred to 'darkbotnet' to emphasize its annonymous like the 'dark net' or 'tor net' and may not be restriced to just 'hack' commands.

 ## General Terminology (from ChatGPT)